-The installation of Sphera should be carried out in accordance with AS1884-2012 "Resilient sheet and tiles laying and maintenance practices."
-As with all resilient floor coverings, bases should be clean, free from other trades, fully enclosed and weather tight.
+Subfloor preparation should be carried out in accordance with NZS 1884:2013 of practice for the installation of resilient floor coverings.
+Areas to receive flooring should be clean, free from other trades, fully enclosed and weather tight.
 Subfloors should be clean and free of contaminants, smooth, sound and permanently dry.

 The open time of the adhesive will depend on site conditions and porosity of the base.
 It is best practice to conduct an adhesive bond test before starting the installation.
-Bond testing will assist in identifying both the working characteristics of the adhesive (waiting and working time) for the site conditions, and any potential bonding problems.
+Bond testing will assist in identifying both the working characteristics of the adhesive (waiting and working time) for the site conditions, and also any potential bonding problems.

-Always conduct moisture tests on all substrates.
+Always conduct moisture tests on $\underline{\mathbf{all}}$ substrates.
 All ground based level floors should have an effective moisture barrier.